-Pelosi says Trump notified Russians of Baghdadi’s apparent death before telling congressional leaders
+Trump notified Russians of Baghdadi’s death before telling congressional leaders, Pelosi says

 “The House must be briefed on this raid, which the Russians but not top congressional leadership were notified of in advance, and on the administration’s overall strategy in the region,” Pelosi said.
 “Our military and allies deserve strong, smart and strategic leadership from Washington.”

+Pelosi’s statement had echoes of a remark she had made during a fiery confrontation with Trump at the White House earlier this month.
+Why do “all roads lead to Putin?” she asked as she stood up and pointed a finger at Trump before leaving the meeting.

+In his remarks Sunday, Trump said the United States had informed Russia of the mission because U.S. forces were going to fly over certain “Russia-held areas.”
+Maj.
+Gen. Igor Konashenkov, a spokesman for the Russian Defense Ministry, was quoted by Russian state media as saying that his ministry has “no reliable information” about the raid.

-Trump said Sunday that he had contacted two Senate Republicans, Intelligence Committee Chairman Richard Burr of North Carolina and Judiciary Chairman Lindsey Graham of South Carolina, ahead of his announcement in the Diplomatic Reception Room of the White House.
+Trump also said he had contacted two Senate Republicans, Intelligence Committee Chairman Richard Burr of North Carolina and Judiciary Chairman Lindsey Graham of South Carolina, ahead of his announcement in the Diplomatic Reception Room of the White House.
 He called Burr “a great gentleman” and Graham “a very strong hawk” who “agrees with what we’re doing now.”

 Asked whether he had informed Pelosi, Trump replied, “No, I didn’t.
 I didn’t do that.
 I wanted to make sure this kept secret.
 I don’t want to have men lost, and women.
 I don’t want to have people lost.”